FOUNDER, CEO & Artistic Director

-Jacinda is the founder and CEO of L2R Dance, which she established in 2009.
+Jacinda is the Founder, CEO and Artistic Director of L2R Dance, which she established in 2009.
 Jacinda has extensive professional dance experience spanning many genres, including, jazz, ballet, hip hop, contemporary, Latin and West African styles.
 Jacinda has had the opportunity to work as a dancer and choreographer both in Australia and internationally, including performances and workshops in remote Aboriginal communities in the Kimberley’s, Ghana and Korea.

 Since 2009, Jacinda has worked as the Community Development Officer at Western English Language School (WELS) in both the Braybrook and Wyndham campuses where she is responsible for community outreach, fundraising and the design and development of the free afterschool activities program.

 In 2014, Jacinda graduated from Deakin University with distinction, completing an Honors degree with her research project, The role of Hip Hop dance in young people’s sense of well-being.
 In 2019 her research was published, co-authored with Dr Sally Gardner in "Dance and the Quality of Life" edited by Professor Karen Bond and published by Springer, 2019.
 In January 2018, Jacinda was awarded the Brimbank Australian Day award - Educator of the Year.

 Jacinda is committed to amplifying marginalised and creative voices to ensure the arts are enjoyed and representative of everyone who lives in Australia,

 YOUTH ARTS & COMMUNITY DEVELOPMENT COORDINATOR

 Efren Pamilacan is a Melbourne based community arts worker and creative producer with Filipino heritage.